A union is a group of workers who form an organization to gain:

 Through the SPFPA, security police officer professionals win better wages, benefits and a voice on the job—and good union jobs mean stronger communities.
 Union workers earn 28 percent more than nonunion workers and are more likely to receive health care and pension benefits than those without a union.
 Unions lead the fight today for better lives for working people, such as through expanded family and medical leave, improved safety and health protections and fair-trade agreements that lift the standard of living for workers all over the world.

-Bureau of Labor Statistics Reports: Earnings Among full-time wage and salary workers, union members had median usual weekly earnings of $1,051 in 2018, while those who were not union members had median weekly earnings of $860.
-As of: Jan 18, 2019
+Bureau of Labor Statistics Reports: Earnings Among full-time wage and salary workers, union members had median usual weekly earnings of $1,216 in 2022, while nonunion workers had median weekly earnings of $1,029.
+In 2022, The highest unionization rates were among workers in protective service occupations (34.6 percent).
+FOR ALL YOU DO – YOU DESERVE TO HAVE A REAL VOICE ON THE JOB!

 Unions have made life better for all working Americans by helping to pass laws ending child labor, establishing the eight-hour day, protecting workers’ safety and health and helping create Social Security, unemployment insurance and the minimum wage, for example.
 Unions are continuing the fight today to improve life for all working families in America.